 What happens when you replace the butter in a streusel topping with peanut butter and then pack it on top of a peanut butter banana muffin?
 Pure peanut butter banana bliss!

 These Peanut butter banana muffins are soft and moist with a large crumb befitting a bakery-style muffin.
-I pile the streusel generously atop to create a peanut butter banana masterpiece!
+The streusel is generously piled atop creating a peanut butter banana masterpiece!

 There is no shortage of streusel topping on the muffins!